Hamipterus: Description

 The wingspan of the individuals described in 2014 ranged from 1.5–3.5 m.

 The describing authors indicated some distinguishing traits, all of them autapomorphies, unique derived characters.
 The dentary, the front bone of the lower jaw, has a hook-shaped process.
 The ascending branch of the jugal bone, running to the lacrimal bone, is thin, inclined to the front, and expanded at the top.
 The central supraoccipital of the top rear skull bears a well-developed crest.
 The humerus is perforated by a pneumatic foramen near the base of the deltopectoral crest.
 The outer lower carpal bone of the wrist has a spike-shaped process pointing to below.

 Also present is a unique combination of traits that in themselves are not unique.
 The front snout bone, the premaxilla, bears a crest with ridges and grooves that curve to the front.
 The groove on the dentary reaches the highest point of that bone.
 Both the snout tip and the tip of the lower jaws are slightly expanded.
 The deltopectoral crest is moderately twisted around the longitudinal axis of the humerus.

+The tooth enamel of Hamipterus was very thin.
+It only covered about half of the tooth crown.
+Its radicular pulp was characterised by a spindle space with a small foramen inferior to it, while the coronal pulp was characterised by a small tunnel with a diameter of about 100-140 μm.

+Hamipterus possessed a synostosis joint formed by the coracoid and scapula, with residual calcified portions of the articular cartilage being preserved from the scapular fossa where the joint was located.